syncfusion-content/wpf-docs/wpf/Installation/web-installer/how-to-download.md

 ## Download the License Version

-1. Syncfusion&reg; licensed products will be available in the [License & Downloads](https://www.syncfusion.com/account/downloads) page under your registered Syncfusion&reg; account.
+1. Syncfusion licensed products will be available in the [License & Downloads](https://www.syncfusion.com/account/downloads) page under your registered Syncfusion account.
 2. You can view all the licenses (both active and expired) associated with your account.
 3. Click the Download (element 1 in the screenshot below) button to download the WPF web installer.
 4. The most recent version of the installer will be downloaded from this page.